Webinar: Futureproofing education in the UK - Cross-sector perspectives on COVID impact and digital strategy

 Sign up as usual using your WIG account, instructions to join confirming your place will be sent out a week ahead of the session.

-As pupils across the UK return to school, following a uniquely disruptive year, the Whitehall & Industry Group is delighted to bring together this cross-sector panel to discuss how lessons learnt can be utilised to look ahead and address future needs of the UK education sector.
+As we approach the end of a uniquely disruptive school year, the Whitehall & Industry Group is delighted to bring together this cross-sector panel to discuss how lessons learnt can be utilised to look ahead and address future needs of the UK education sector.

 Join us for your opportunity to: